‘A Wholesale

 associates are languishing in jail for more than five years, without any

-chargesheet or trial.
+chargesheet or trial, the process itself becoming a punishment.
 The crime they committed was protesting against the CAA

 that is considered anti-Muslim, violating the letter and the spirit of the